Stereotypes of East Asians in the United States: Dragon Lady

-East Asian women have been portrayed as aggressive or opportunistic sexual beings or predatory gold diggers using their feminine wiles.
-Western film and literature have continually stereotyped East Asian women as cunning "Dragon Ladies".
-This stereotype invokes others within the same orientalist repertoire: "Lotus Blossom Babies", "China dolls", "Geisha girls", war brides, and prostitutes.
+In the 19th and 20th centuries, Western film and Western literature sometimes stereotyped powerful Asian women as "Dragon Ladies" and subservient Asian women as "Lotus Blossoms".
+These memes persists in to the present time, and other stereotypes related to the Lotus Blossom include the hyper-feminine "China dolls", "Geisha girls" and war brides.

 More recently, the Dragon Lady stereotype was embodied by Ling Woo, a fictional character in the US comedy-drama Ally McBeal (1997–2002), whom the American actress Lucy Liu portrayed.
 Ling is a cold and ferocious bilingual Chinese American lawyer, who is fluent in both English and Mandarin and is well-versed in the arts of sexual pleasuring unknown to the American world.
 At the time, she provided the only major representation of East Asian women on television, apart from news anchors and reporters.
 Because there were no other major Asian American celebrity women whose television presence could counteract the Dragon Lady stereotype, the portrayal of Ling Woo attracted much scholarly attention.

 This attention has led to the idea that orientalist stereotyping is a specific form of racial microaggression against women of East Asian descent.
 For example, while the beauty of Asian American women has been exoticized, Asian American women have been stereotyped as submissive in the process of sexual objectification.
 University of Wyoming Darrell Hamamoto, Professor of Asian American Studies at the University of California, Davis, describes Ling as "a neo-Orientalist masturbatory fantasy figure concocted by a white man whose job it is to satisfy the blocked needs of other white men who seek temporary escape from their banal and deadening lives by indulging themselves in a bit of visual cunnilingus while relaxing on the sofa."
 Hamamoto does maintain, however, that Ling "sends a powerful message to white America that East Asian American women are not to be trifled with.
 She runs circles around that tower of Jell-O who serves as her white boyfriend.
 She's competitive in a profession that thrives on verbal aggression and analytical skill."
 Contemporary actress Lucy Liu has been accused of popularizing this stereotype by characters she has played in mainstream media.